oxfox22/freebsd-remote-crypto-no_drive_mirror-/README.md

 `kbdmap`

-* get your network up and running, e.g. with
+* get your network up and running, ( Check for devicename with `ifconfig` ) e.g. with

 `dhclient re0`